ShahidIqb/PROST-witout-AlphaFold2/README.md

  1) create python3 virtual environment and fulfil (install packages) requirements3.txt

  2) create python2 virtual environment and fulfil (install packages) requirementspy2.txt [Required for running run_list_spd33.sh on a new sequence file].
-Activate python 2  in spd33_run_list.sh
+Activate python2  in spd33_run_list.sh
 [Required for running on a new sequence]

 	Download the following databases and unzip